superfly/docs/app-guides/fauna.html.md

 ## Scale your deployment to match the Fauna footprint

 Currently, Fauna provides 2 choices of Regions Groups, US and EU.
-The table below lists the Fly regions that are closest to the Fauna replicas of each respective Region Group:
+The table below lists the Fly.io regions that are closest to the Fauna replicas of each respective Region Group:

 | Fauna Region Group | Deploy on Fly Regions |
 |--------------------|-----------------------|
 | EU                 | lhr, arn, fra         |
 | US                 | sjc, ord, iad         |

 To take full advantage of Fauna's distributed footprint, you should deploy your app on 3 Fly.io regions as well, and as close as possible to the Region Groups' replicas.
-For example, if you created your database in the US region group, scale up or set your Fly regions using this command:
+For example, if you created your database in the US region group, scale up or set your Fly.io regions using this command:

 ```
 fly regions set sjc ord iad